 How Displaced Anger Affects Relationships

-Anger can be normal and healthy, but misplaced anger kills intimacy and creates a wedge between partners.
+Anger can be normal and healthy, but displaced anger kills intimacy and creates a wedge between partners.
 It eats away at the foundation of the relationship and makes one partner feel like an emotional punching bag.
-This could also occur as triggered displaced anger, which is when one person unintentionally says or does something that triggers the other person to project.
+This could also occur as triggered displaced anger, which is when one person unintentionally says or does something that elicits the other person to project.
 Over time, these repeated behaviors lead to more conflict.3

 What Causes Displaced Anger?